Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-Old-school marketing uses a broadcast strategy: You create an ad and show it to as many people as possible who match your target market.
-However, with today’s new-age social media marketing, the priority is personalized engagement and building connections with the audience.
+Traditional advertising often relies on a broad-reach strategy: Create a campaign and broadcast it to the widest possible demographic.
+However, with today’s social media marketing, the priority is personalized engagement and building connections with the audience.

-Influencer marketing takes the personal approach to a new level.
-Reputable influencers depend on their followers’ trust, so they tend to promote high-quality, reputable products and services.
-They won’t risk their reputations to make a quick buck.
-Crafting the right influencer marketing relationships can be a win-win.
-Your brand’s visibility and the influencer’s credibility both get a boost.
+Influencer marketing takes the personal approach a step further.
+Respected influencers need their followers’ trust, so they tend to promote high-quality, reputable products and services.
+Most won’t risk their reputations just to make a quick buck.
+Establishing the right partnerships creates a mutually beneficial dynamic where your brand awareness grows and the creator’s authority is reinforced.
 We’ll examine the benefits of building quality relationships in influencer marketing arrangements and share tips for improving both new and existing relationships.

 TipBottom line